-International Necronautical Society
+International Necronautical Society (INS)

-Launched in 1999 by Tom McCarthy, the International Necronautical Society is an expansive, networked organisation that slides between the worlds of art, fiction, philosophy and media.
+Founded in 1999 by Tom McCarthy, the International Necronautical Society is an expansive, networked organisation that slides between the worlds of art, fiction, philosophy and media.

 In 2002, Vargas Organisation, London was appointed official agent of the INS Department of Propaganda.
 Most INS propaganda functions are now discharged by the INS Bulletin.